GNOME/gtk/CONTRIBUTING.md

 If you have been contributing to GTK for a while and you don't have commit access to the repository, you may ask to obtain it following the [GNOME account process](https://handbook.gnome.org/infrastructure/developer-access.html).

+## AI Contribution Policy

+GTK is a project by humans for humans.
+We prefer contributions that are produced by human creativity.
+If you use the assistance of LLM/GenAI tools for your contributions, here are the rules you must follow:

+### Requirements

+1. Use AI as a tool.
+Verify behavior, correctness, and compatibility yourself prior to submitting your contribution.
+Do not ask the maintainers to do this for you.
+1. Keep changes narrow and limited.
+Do **NOT** use LLM/GenAI tools to generate broad rewrites, large refactorings, or style changes.
+1. Do **NOT** submit generated code, documentation, or tests that you don’t understand.
+1. Do **NOT** fabricate benchmarks, bug reports, test results, code samples, or reproducers.
+1. Do **NOT** include private code, credentials, tokens, or any other confidential material.
+1. Respect the licensing and attribution requirements.

+### Disclosure

+Always disclose the use of LLM/GenAI tools when creating an issue or a merge request.
+Do not include trailers like “Co-authored-by:” or “Assisted-by:” in commit messages.

+### Reviews

+1. Describe your changes, and the verification steps.
+1. Be prepared to explain all the changes yourself.
+1. Do **NOT** feed the review feedback to an LLM/GenAI tool.

+### Maintainers expectations

+1. Review LLM/GenAI-assisted contributions more strictly than any other contribution.
+1. Require reproducibility in fixes and tests.
+1. Reject changes that appear to be unreviewed LLM/GenAI output.
+1. Reject comments and feedback that appear to be LLM/GenAI output.

+> A COMPUTER CAN NEVER BE HELD ACCOUNTABLE.
+> THEREFORE A COMPUTER MUST NEVER MAKE A MAINTENANCE DECISION.